 - 1. Slowly open the inlet isolation valve letting water flow into the filter.
+If installed, bleed out the air through a valve on the top of the filter body.
 Let the entire filter fill with water before moving to the next step.

 - 2. Close the bypass valve.

 - 3. Open the outlet isolation valve.

-If it is not possible to close the bypass valve momentarily before opening the outlet valve, then both may be actuated simultaneously.
+If it is not an option to close the bypass valve momentarily before opening the outlet valve, then both may be actuated simultaneously.